zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/hyper-parameter-tuning.md

 <summary>Explore this concept with E2E Template</summary>

-*To setup environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*
+*To setup local environment used below follow recommendations from [Project templates](../../starter-guide/using-project-templates.md#advanced-guide).*

 In `pipelines/training.py` you will find a training pipeline with